-The Edict of Nantes in 1589 provided a temporary reprieve, but it was officially revoked by King Louis XIV who resumed persecution with the Edict of Fontainebleau in 1685.
+The Edict of Nantes in 1589 provided a temporary reprieve, but it was officially revoked by King Louis the Fourteenth who resumed persecution with the Edict of Fontainebleau in 1685.

-Government persecution against Huguenots for their religious beliefs increased after the assassination of Good King Henry IV on May 4, 1610.
+Government persecution against Huguenots for their religious beliefs increased after the assassination of Good King Henry the Fourth on May 4, 1610.

-When Louis XIII became the French king in 1610, he had as his Chief Minister, Cardinal Richelieu.
+When Louis the Thirteenth became the French king in 1610, he had as his Chief Minister, Cardinal Richelieu.